GeekyAnts/flutter-bluetooth-adapter/README.md

 - Start Bluetooth client.
 - Send message to a connected device.
 - Stream for listening to received messages.
-- Stream for listening to connection status (CONNECTED, CONNECTING, CONNECTION FAILED, LISTENING).
+- Stream for listening to connection status (CONNECTED, CONNECTING, CONNECTION FAILED, LISTENING, DISCONNECTED).

 ### Getting Started